dansmyers/IntroToCS/Activities/1-Dice_Games.md

 ```
 There are two winning cases:

-- The player enter 1 and the result is in the big range
+- The player entered 1 and the result is in the big range
 - The player entered 2 and the result is in the little range

 Think about how to write conditions for those.
 Every other outcome is a loss.